 Mont Joie is located off the ancient cobblestone road leading to the medieval Chateau of Beynac.

 The front door opens directly into the main room of approximately 60 sq. meters.
 Honey coloured stone walls, stone tile floor, old wooden beams and a large medieval fireplace sets the tone for this main floor.
 A fully applianced kitchen with a granite countered cooking area is built into one of the old fireplaces.
 Antique carpets and leather seating offers a comfortable area to relax and listen to the stereo or view English satelite television on the 30" flat panel television.
 The dining table suitable for seating up to 8 diners is next to the window offering spectacular views of the river and the frequent hot air ballons drifting by.

 Two large private bedrooms both with modern en suite bathrooms are down a stone staircase leading from the main salon.
-The master bedroom has a kingsize bed with a tempurpedic mattress and the second bedroom is set up for either a king or two twins, with exceptionally comfortable mattresses.
-Both bedrooms are remarkably cool, even in the warmest weather - the beneficiary of 3' thick stone walls.
+The master bedroom has a kingsize bed with a tempurpedic mattress and the second bedroom has an exceptionally comfortable king size bed.
+The third bedroom is a kids room on the same level as the master bedroom and contains a bunk bed with two single mattresses for children only.
+All bedrooms are remarkably cool, even in the warmest weather - the beneficiary of 3' thick stone walls.

 There is a full width balcony off of the master bedroom with loungers, a gas barbecue and an outdoor dining table provides our guests with a very private location to enjoy a glass of wine, relax and watch the world flow by on the Dordogne.

 There are two additional flagstoned terraces just above river level.
 One terrace is covered with a grape and wisteria arbor, while the other allows for full sun exposure.
 Relaxing loungers and a dining table are located on the terrace.